Vikings in Iberia

-Viking activity in the Iberian peninsula seems to have begun around the mid-ninth century as an extension of Viking raids on and establishment of bases in Frankia in the earlier ninth century.
-While connections between the Norse and Eastern Islamic lands were well-established, particularly involving the Rus' along the Volga and around the Caspian Sea, relations with the Western edge of Islam were more sporadic and haphazard.
+Viking activity in the Iberian peninsula seems to have begun around the mid-9th century as an extension of Viking raids and the establishment of bases in Francia in the early 9th century.
+While connections between the Norse and eastern Islamic lands were well-established, particularly involving the Rus' along the Volga and around the Caspian Sea, relations with the western edge of Islam were more sporadic.
 Although Vikings may have over-wintered in Iberia, no evidence has been found for trading or settlement.
-Indeed, the Iberian peninsula may not have offered particularly wealthy targets, in the ninth to tenth centuries.
+Indeed, the Iberian peninsula may not have offered particularly wealthy targets in the 9th to 10th centuries.
 Sporadic raiding continued until the end of the Viking Age.

 The knowledge of Vikings in Iberia is mainly based on written accounts.
 There are archaeological findings of what may have been anchors of Viking ships, and some shapes of mounds by riversides look similar to the Norse longphorts in Ireland.
-These may have been ports or docks for Viking longships.
+These may have been ports or docks for longships.
+Since 1961, the Viking Festival of Catoira in Pontevedra reenacts a Viking troop landing on their shores.

 Terminology

 In medieval Latin sources about Iberia, the Vikings are usually referred to as normanni ('northmen') and gens normannorum or gens nordomannorum ('race of the northmen'), along with forms in l- like lordomanni apparently reflecting nasal dissimilation in local Romance languages, or others which have an obscure etymology, as leodemanorum or lotimanorum, frequent in Galician charters.
-In Arabic sources, they are referred to as majūs (مَجوس), but as this term denoted a wide range of non-Islamic foreigners (though not usually Iberian Christians), references to majūs in Arabic are not necessarily references specifically to Scandinavian raiders.
-The prominent early Arabic source Al-Mas‘ūdī also identified the 844 raiders on Seville partly as Rūs and (probably borrowing from Iberian Latin lordomanni) al-lawdh’āna, which may more specifically indicate Scandinavian raiders.
+In Arabic sources, they are referred to as majūs (مَجوس), but as this term denoted a wide range of pagans, references to majūs in Arabic are not necessarily references specifically to Scandinavian raiders.
+The prominent early Arabic source Al-Mas'ūdī also identified the 844 raiders on Seville partly as Rūs and (probably borrowing from Iberian Latin lordomanni) al-lawdh'āna, which may more specifically indicate Scandinavian raiders.

 Non-violent contact

-Aside from Viking raids in the Islamic Mediterranean, it has been imaged that there were also sustained diplomatic relations between the Vikings and the Islamic world.
-However, the key evidence, a thirteenth-century account by Ibn Diḥya, in which an Arab diplomat Al-Ghazāl ("the gazelle") is dispatched to a pagan court during the reign of Abd-ar-Raḥman II, has been shown neither clearly to refer to Vikings nor probably even to have happened.
-It is accepted, however, that in the tenth century the Jewish Hispano-Arabic merchant Ibrahim ibn Yakub Al-Tartushi travelled to the Scandinavian trading town of Hedeby in Schleswig.
+Aside from Viking raids in the Islamic Mediterranean, it has been imagined that there were also sustained diplomatic relations between the Vikings and the Islamic world.
+However, the key evidence, a 13th-century account by Ibn Diḥya in which an Arab diplomat Al-Ghazāl ("the gazelle") is dispatched to a pagan court during the reign of Abd-ar-Raḥman II, has been shown neither clearly to refer to Vikings nor probably even to have happened.
+It is accepted, however, that in the 10th century the Jewish Hispano-Arabic merchant Ibrahim ibn Yakub Al-Tartushi travelled to the Scandinavian trading town of Hedeby.